Motion capture and ergonomics#

 Pay attention

 If another VR headset has been used in the meantime, remember to set the correct OpenXR Environment settings in SteamVR.
-Learn more about VIVE Trackers first-time installation requirements here.
+Learn more about VIVE Trackers first-time installation requirements in VR hardware section.

 Setup the hardware#